Best Medicare Supplement Plans: 2026’s Medigap Carriers Ranked

 Share: copied!

-Medicare, which currently insures nearly 64 million Americans, covers a wide range of medical and health care expenses, but it won’t cover everything.
-Coinsurance, hospital fees, copayments, blood transfusions, and extended skilled nursing facility stays all fall outside of Medicare coverage, making it essential to purchase a Medigap policy.
+Medicare, which currently insures nearly 68 million Americans, covers a wide range of medical and health care expenses, but it won’t cover everything.1 Coinsurance, hospital fees, copayments, blood transfusions, and extended skilled nursing facility stays all fall outside of Medicare coverage, making it essential to purchase a Medigap policy.

-Also known as Medicare Supplement Insurance, a Medigap policy provides extra coverage, ensuring that you won’t be hit with any surprise charges for health care.
+Also known as Medicare Supplement Insurance, a Medigap policy will provide you with extra coverage, ensuring that you won’t be hit with any surprise charges for health care.
 Here are some of this year’s best Medigap providers.

-Pro Tip: Are you new to the world of Medicare supplemental insurance?
-Take a look at our guide — What Is Medigap? —to learn about eligibility, enrollment dates, and types of coverage.
+Are you new to the world of Medicare supplemental insurance?
+Take a look at our guide –– What Is Medigap?––to learn about eligibility, enrollment dates, and types of coverage.

 Best Medicare Supplement Plans